Craft Mobile FAQ

 What is a heat meter?

 There is a heat meter inside the HIU.
-It measures how much heat energy you use.
+It measures how much heating and hot water you use.
 Heat is measured in kilowatt hours, shown as kWh on your statement.
-You can view how many kWh of energy you’ve using by logging into your customer account.
+You can view how many kWh of heating and hot water you’ve used by logging into your customer account online, checking the ‘My Vattenfall UK’ app, or reading your in-home display.

 Who’s responsible for my equipment?